cmg189/secure_banking/README.md

 	To compile run the command `g++ *.cpp -o bank`

-	To execute run the command `bank.exe instructions.txt`
+	To execute run the command `bank.exe commands.txt`

 - Linux / Mac:

 	To compile run the command `g++ *.cpp -o bank`

-	To execute run the command `./bank instructions.txt`
+	To execute run the command `./bank commands.txt`

 ### Function Headers